anshikasharma12003/ATM-Machine-Simulation/README.md

-ATM Simulation
+💳 ATM Simulation

-This is a simple ATM simulation program written in Python.
-The program allows users to create an account, log in, check their balance, withdraw money, deposit money, and view their transaction history.
+Welcome to the ATM Simulation project!
+This program is designed to give you a virtual experience of managing an ATM account, complete with creating accounts, logging in, checking balances, making withdrawals and deposits, and viewing transaction history.

-Features
+🌟 Features
-Create a new account with a unique account number and PIN.
+🌐 Create a New Account: Register with a unique account number and PIN.

-Login with an existing account number and PIN.
+🔐 Secure Login: Access your account with your account number and PIN.

-Check the current balance.
+💵 Balance Inquiry: Check your current account balance.

-Withdraw money from the account.
+💸 Withdraw Funds: Safely withdraw money from your account.

-Deposit money into the account.
+💰 Deposit Funds: Deposit money into your account.

-View transaction history.
+📜 Transaction History: View a detailed history of your transactions.

-Getting Started
+🚀 Getting Started
 Prerequisites
-Python 3.x
+🐍 Python 3.x

-json module (comes pre-installed with Python)
+📦 json module (pre-installed with Python)

-os module (comes pre-installed with Python)
+🗂️ os module (pre-installed with Python)

-datetime module (comes pre-installed with Python)
+📅 datetime module (pre-installed with Python)

 Installation
-Clone the repository or download the source code.
+📥 Clone the Repository: Download the source code to your local machine.

-Navigate to the directory containing the source code.
+📂 Navigate to the Directory: Open the folder containing the source code.

 Usage
-Run the atm_simulation.py file.
+🏃 Run the Script: Execute the atm_simulation.py file.

-Follow the on-screen instructions to create an account, log in, and perform transactions.
+📝 Follow Instructions: Create an account, log in, and start managing your virtual ATM account.

-Code Structure
+📁 Code Structure
-ATM Class: Represents an ATM account with methods for checking balance, withdrawing money, depositing money, and showing transaction history.
+ATM Class: Handles account operations like checking balance, withdrawing, depositing, and transaction history.

 load_data(): Loads account data from a JSON file.